MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/delete-database-cache-policy-command.md

 ---
 # .delete database cache policy

 Delete the database cache policy.
-To speed up queries on data, Azure Data Explorer caches it, or parts of it, on its processing nodes, SSD, or even in RAM.
+To speed up queries, Azure Data Explorer caches data on its processing nodes, in SSD, or even in RAM.
 The [cache policy](cachepolicy.md) enables Azure Data Explorer to describe the data artifacts that it uses, so that more important data can take priority.

 ## Permissions